Code-Institute-Submissions/Milestone_Project_1-5/README.md

 1. Allow user to watch movies freely
 1. User can see recommended movies of the week
 1. User can watch movie's trailer by clicking on the movie
-1. User can requests for new movies by sending messages in contact
+1. User can make request for new movies by sending messages in contact

 ## Testing